 - 1 tsp salt

-- 2 tbsp brown sugar or coconut brown sugar (20g)
+- 2 tbsp brown sugar or coconut sugar

-- 2 tbsp butter spread (such as Earth Balance or Smart Balance Light)(30g) or firm coconut oil
+- 2 tbsp butter spread, such as Earth Balance OR firm coconut oil

 - Extra flour as needed